csecht/gravwave-taskX-df/README.md

 You will need to manually launch the timer script on each machine reboot.
 To keep taskX adjustments responsive to changing DFs of GW tasks, use a 60 second time interval argument when launching the timer script.

+A status report will display upon execution and list the current time.
+Subsequent reports will display according to the clock time intervals set by the 'mod' variable in the .cfg file.
+For example, if mod is 5 minutes, then a report will display at 10:05, 10:10, etc., even though the program started running at 10:03.